#208 - 30 Centurian Dr.

 The umpires may adjust the speed of the pitching machine at the start of any new inning in order to ensure that the ball is crossing the plate consistently and hittably.

-When a thrown ball hits the pitching machine or the cord within the circle, then the ball is declared dead and each base runner (including the batter-runner) shall advance one base from the time the ball becomes dead.
+When a thrown ball hits the pitching machine, then the ball is declared dead and each base runner (including the batter-runner) shall advance one base from the time the ball becomes dead.

-2.7.5.
-Foul Ball: Any ball hit into fair territory, which dies before reaching the Fair But Foul Line shall be declared a foul ball by the umpire.
+1.7.5.
+Foul Ball: Any ball hit into fair territory, but dies before reaching the Fair But Foul Line, shall be declared a foul ball by the umpire.
 The ball must travel to or past the Fair But Foul Line in order to be in fair territory.

 Once a base runner has crossed the commitment line between third base and home the runner must proceed home.
 The runner will be called out if they try to return to third base.